Fukaya A_\infty-structures associated to Lefschetz fibrations. III: The Borman-Sheridan class

+Note that other kinds of sphere bubbling, for instance where $\tilde{u}$ is a non-constant map to $F_0$, are irrelevant because they are of codimension $\geq 2$.
 The other potentially problematic limiting behaviour as $\rho \rightarrow \infty$ is where the limit is of the form $(\tilde{u},u)$, where $\tilde{u}$ is a Floer trajectory, and the principal component $u$ is entirely contained in $F_0$.
 However, that can be excluded by the same arguments as in Lemma \ref{th:key-splitting}. \end{proof}